25 Jul 2024

 People who haven’t undertaken estate planning tend to do so in retirement.
 Soon, they learn about inheritance tax (IHT), which they or their beneficiaries are liable to pay.
 Under that scenario, existing permanent insurance and its accrued cash value can be used to offset future IHT.
 However, if estate planning is done proactively, permanent insurance can be written into trusts, with tax-free payouts effectively earmarked for various purposes, including IHT.

 For example, an irrevocable life insurance trust (ILIT) can hold the policy of the owner.
 So, following the owner’s passing, the payout passes on to the beneficiary (named as a trustee) without any tax.
 Unlike in a standalone life insurance policy, where the beneficiaries could be subject to local taxes, ILITs remain largely outside the purview of taxation.
 When such measures are in place, retirees can not only decumulate without stress but also safeguard themselves and the beneficiaries from probable risks down the road.
-To learn more about how insurance fits into your retirement planning, please drop a mail to xxx.
+Take the first step towards securing your retirement.